bazobehram/solana-transcendence-dao-prototype/Transcendence DAO_prompt-eng.md

-Transcendence DAO - Communist Economy Prototype Project Summary
+Transcendence DAO - Collective Economy Prototype Project Summary
 EcoSolidarity is a decentralized application based on the principles of Das Kapital, which tokenizes nature conservation and social solidarity activities.
 Users earn SOLIDARITY (SOL) tokens in exchange for real-world aid activities (disaster relief, environmental protection, elderly care, etc.) and participate in a collective economic system.